AshFoster/foodie-favourites/README.md

 #### Typography

-For the typography choices, [Google Fonts](https://fonts.google.com/?sort=popularity) was used, which was sorted by popularity to give an idea of some fonts that are likely to work well across a number of websites.
+For the typography choices, [Google Fonts](https://fonts.google.com/?sort=popularity) was used, sorted by popularity to give an idea of some fonts that are likely to work well across a number of websites.

 The ones that stood out and seemed most suited to the project were chosen.
 They are as follows: